slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*

 <!--
+- travel as a way of running way from their problems
+> *'I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude.' -- Colette*
 - In life, you will often be presented with two options: The lucrative option, The lifestyle option. job -> money + lifestyle!
 - value in less and the joy of missing out:
 - it’s important to spend a lot of time in nature and with the unique opportunity of discovering yourself.
 The real work is within.
 I find that people especially my age, are so distracted with things outside of themselves / needing to prove something.